phuch/Nodejs-WeeklyAssignment/README.md

 [Live Demo](https://phuch.github.io/ServerSideScriptingLanguage-Week1/)

-Or you can build the game locally by:
+Or you can build the page locally by:

 1. Clone this repository
 2. Run: